 International Surfing Day was established in 2005 by Surfing Magazine (now out of print) and The Surfrider Foundation.
 It follows the spirit and intent of World Surf Day, established by the Usenet newsgroup alt.surfing in 1993.
-Surfers and ocean lovers of all kinds use the day to give back to the environment by organizing beach clean ups and dune and other habitat restoration.
+Surfers and ocean lovers of all kinds use the day to give back to the environment by organizing beach clean ups and due and other habitat restorations.

 I heard a quote once in which a surfer was describing the draw of the waves.
 I'm paraphrasing here but it was something along the lines of, "A surfer can just sit and watch the waves for hours.
 No one stares at an empty tennis court for hours."
 So, how far back does this love of waves go?

 On May 25, 1768, the British Admiralty commissioned James Cook to command a scientific voyage to the Pacific Ocean to observe and record the 1769 transit of Venus across the sun.
-He was promoted to Lieutenant and given command of the HMS Endeavour.
-On this voyage, Lieutenant Cook would visit Tahiti, New Zealand, and Australia and returned to England in July 1771.
+He was promoted to Lieutenant and given command of the HMS Endeavor.
+On this voyage, Lieutenant Cook would visit Tahiti, New Zealand, and Australia and return to England in 1771.

 The expedition circumnavigated the globe at an extremely southern latitude, becoming one of the first to cross the Antarctic Circle on January 17, 1773.
 Although he never found the hypothetical Terra Australis, he landed at the Friendly Islands (now known as the Kingdom of Tonga), Easter Island, Norfolk Island, New Caladonia, and Vanuatu prior to his return to England.

-The expedition then returned to Hawai’i in 1779.
-After sailing around the archipelago for eight weeks, Cook made landfall at Kealakekua Bay on the island of Hawai’i, the largest island the Hawai’ian chain.
-Cook’s arrival coincided with Makahiki, a Hawai’ian harvest festival of worship for the god Lono.
-Along with Kū, Kāne, and Kāne’s twin brother Kanaloa, Lono is one of the four gods who existed before the world was created.
+The expedition then returned to Hawai'i in 1779.
+After sailing around the archipelago for eight weeks, Cook made landfall at Kealakekua Bay on the Island of Hawai'i, the largest island of the Hawai'ian chain.
+Cook's arrival coincided with Makahiki, a Hawai'ian harvest festival of worship dedicated to the god Lono.
+Along with Kū, Kāne, and Kāne's twin brother Kanaloa, Lono is one of the four gods who existed before the world was created.
 Lono is the god of peace and is associated with fertility, agriculture, rainfall, and music.

 Lono was believed to be circumnavigating the island on the clouds during the Makahiki.
 As luck would have it, the HMS Resolution, or more particularly the mast, sails, and rigging, resembled certain parts of these stories that made up the season of worship.
 Additionally, Cook had been sailing around the islands in the same direction that Lono was believed to travel.
 There were also processions that took place around the island in the same direction.
 Such coincidences, it has been argued, were the reason for Cook's (and to a lesser extent, his crew's) initial deification by some Hawai'ians who treated Cook as an incarnation of Lono.

-Following Cook’s death, Lieutenant James King was made First Lieutenant of the HMS Discovery, sister ship of the Resolution.
-He was also given the task of completing the narrative portion of Cook’s journals.
-Lieutenant King devoted a full two pages to a description of surfboard riding, as practiced by Hawai’ians at Kealakekua.
-His following entry is the earliest written account of surfing:
+Following Cook's death, Lieutenant James King was made First Lieutenant of the HMS Discovery, sister ship of the Resolution.
+He was also given the task of completing the narrative portion of Cook's journals.
+Lieutenant King devoted a full two pages to a description of surfboard riding, as practiced by Hawai'ians at Kealakekua.
+The following journal entry by Lieutenant King is the earliest written account of surfing:

-But a diversion the most common is upon the Water, where there is a very great Sea, and surf breaking on the Shore.
-The Men sometimes 20 or 30 go without the Swell of the surf, & lay themselves upon an oval piece of plan about their Size and breadth, they keep their legs close on top of it, & their Arms are us’d to guide the plank, thye wait the time of the greatest Swell that set on Shore, & altogether push forward with their Arms to keep on its top, it sends them in with a most astonishing Velocity, & the great art is to guide the plan so as always to keep it in a proper direction on the top of the Swell, & as it alter its direct.
+But a diversion the most common is upon the water, where there is a very great sea, and surf breaking on the shore.
+The men sometimes 20 or 30 go without the swell of the surf, & lay themselves upon an oval piece of plank about their size and breadth, they keep their legs close on top of it, & their arms are us'd to guide the plank, they wait the time of the greatest swell that set on shore, & altogether push forward with their arms to keep on its top, it sends them in with a most astonishing velocity, & the great art is to guide the plank so as always to keep it in a proper direction on the top of the swell, & as it alter its direct.

 The greatest number are generally overtaken by the break of the swell, the force of which they avoid, diving and swimming under the water out of its impulse.
 By such like exercises, these men may be said to be almost amphibious.
-The Women could swim off the Ship, & continue half a day in the Water, & afterwards return.
-The above diversion is only intended as an amusement, not a tryal of skill, & in a gentle swell that sets on must I conceive by very pleasant, at least they seem to feel a great pleasure in the motion which this Exercise gives.
+The women could swim off the ship, & continue half a day in the water, & afterwards return.
+The above diversion is only intended as an amusement, not a tryal of skill, & in a gentle swell that sets on must I conceive be very pleasant, at least they seem to feel a great pleasure in the motion which this exercise gives.

-Anthroplogists can only guess at the origin and evolution of wave-riding and surfboard construction in Polynesian culture, since their’s no certainty about the timelines and movements of the Polynesians.
-By 1779, though, riding waves lying down or standing on long, hardwood surfboards was an integral part of Hawai’ian culture.
+Anthropologists can only guess at the origin and evolution of wave-riding and surfboard construction in Polynesian culture, since there's no certainty about the timelines and movements of the Polynesians.
+By 1779, though, riding waves lying down or standing on long, hardwood surfboards was an integral part of Hawai'ian culture.

-Surfboard riding (he’e nalu, which translates into English as “wave sliding”) was as layered into the society, religion, and myth of the islands as baseball is to the modern United States.
+Surfboard riding (he'e nalu, which translates into English as "wave sliding") was as layered into the society, religion, and myth of the island as baseball is to the modern United States.
 Chiefs demonstrated their mastery by their skill in the surf.
-Commoners mad themselves famous by the way they handled themselves in the ocean.
+Commoners made themselves famous by the way they handled themselves in the ocean.

 Around 2000 BC, the migration of humans out of Asia and into the eastern Pacific began.
 Polynesians established themselves within a large triangle, with Aotearoa (New Zealand) at the south point, Tonga and Samoa along the western boundary, and Tahiti and the Marquesas to the east.

-Forced to migrate into the vast region by the push of population growth and the pull of the horizon, the first Polynesians arrived in the Hawai’ian Islands in the fourth century AD.
-The Polynesians who made the arduous journey from Tahiti and the Marquesas to Hawai’i were, by necessity, exceptional watermen and women who brought a deep love and knowledge of the ocean with them.
+Forced to migrate into this vast region by the push of population grown and the pull of the horizon, the first Polynesians arrived in the Hawai'ian Islands in the fourth century AD.
+The Polynesians who made the arduous journey from Tahiti and the Marquesas to Hawai'i were, by necessity, exceptional watermen and women who brought a deep love and knowledge of the ocean with them.

 The Polynesians who made it to Hawai'i also brought their customs with them, including playing in the surf on paipo (belly) boards.
 Although Tahitians are said to have occasionally stood on their boards, the art of surfing upright on long boards was certainly perfected, if not invented, in Hawai'i.

 Commoners generally rode waves on paipo and alaia (stand up) boards as long as 12 feet.
-The ali’i (royalty) rode waves on olo boards that were as long as 24 feet.
-Several of the most famous Hawai’ian chief, including Kaumuali’i (the ruling chief of Kaua’i and Kamehameha (who would ultimately untie the Hawai’ian islands), were renowned for their surfing ability.
+The ali'i (royalty) rode waves on olo boards that were as long as 24 feet.
+Several of the most famous Hawai'ian chiefs, including Kaumuali'i (the ruling chief of Kaua'i) and Kamehameha (who would ultimately unite the Hawai'ian Islands), were renowned for their surfing ability.

 And don't forget, if you can, to support The Surfrider Foundation and their network of coastal defenders who protect what everyone who is drawn to the waves and the beach love!